chef/chef-web-docs/content/resources/windows_workgroup/_index.md

 - property: password
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'The password for the local administrator user.
-Required if using the
+  - markdown: The password for the local administrator user.
+Required if using the `user` property.

-      `user` property.'
 - property: reboot
   ruby_type: Symbol
   required: false
-  default_value: :immediate
+  default_value: ":immediate"
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'Controls the system reboot behavior post workgroup joining.
-Reboot

-      immediately, after the Chef Infra Client run completes, or never.

-      Note that a reboot is necessary for changes to take effect.'
+  - markdown: Controls the system reboot behavior post workgroup joining.
+Reboot immediately, after the Chef Infra Client run completes, or never.
+Note that a reboot is necessary for changes to take effect.
 - property: user
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'The local administrator user to use to change the workgroup.

-      Required if using the `password` property.'
+  - markdown: The local administrator user to use to change the workgroup.
+Required if using the `password` property.
 - property: workgroup_name
   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'An optional property to set the workgroup name if it differs from
+  - markdown: An optional property to set the workgroup name if it differs from the resource block's name.

-      the resource block''s name.'
 properties_shortcode: null
 properties_multiple_packages: false
 resource_directory_recursive_directories: false